kirbycope/PiCasePrintings/README.md

 Code for the Raspberry Pi Add-on System

 ## Automatic Install
-1. Open termineal and paste in teh following, `wget -qO- https://raw.githubusercontent.com/kirbycope/PiCasePrintings/main/install | bash`
+1. Open terminal and paste in teh following, `wget -qO- https://raw.githubusercontent.com/kirbycope/PiCasePrintings/main/install | bash`

-## Manual Install - OLED
+## Manual Install - Set OLED Script to Run at Start-Up
 1. Open terminal
-1. Paste in the following, `wget https://raw.githubusercontent.com/kirbycope/PiCasePrintings/main/install.sh | chmod +x install.sh | ./install.sh` and then press [Enter]
-1. Paste in the following, `wget https://raw.githubusercontent.com/kirbycope/PiCasePrintings/main/oled.py | wget https://raw.githubusercontent.com/kirbycope/PiCasePrintings/main/type_writer.ttf` and then press [Enter]
-   - To confirm the file was downloaded, run `ls` to list files in the current directory
 1. Paste in the following, `sudo nano /etc/rc.local` and then press [Enter]
 1. Scroll down to the end and paste in `sudo python /home/pi/oled.py &` above "exit 0"
 1. Press [Ctrl]+[O] and the press [Enter] to Save